Craigroyston Community High School

-Craigroyston Community High School is a non-denominational community secondary school in Muirhouse, Edinburgh.
+Craigroyston Community High School is a non-denominational and non expulsion community secondary school in Muirhouse, Edinburgh.

-The current headteacher is Shelley McLaren.
+The current headteacher is Stephen Kelly.

 History

 Plans for Craigroyston High School were originally drawn up in 1959, by architects Mottram, Patrick & Dalgleish. with construction commencing in 1960.
 The school was officially opened on 16 October 1963, by the Lord Provost of the City of Edinburgh, Duncan M. Weatherstone.
 The school houses were named, Nealon, Williamson and MacDonald, after local councillors.

 The original Craigroyston High School was closed in the late 2000s, as part of the City of Edinburgh Council's Pennywell and Muirhouse area regeneration project.